 Of course, accurately

 is often easier said than done.
 Because crypto investors often use multiple exchanges and wallets, it can be difficult to find data on every buying and selling event. reporting crypto taxes like CoinLedger can help.
-The platform supports dozens of automatic integrations with popular exchanges like Coinbase, Gemini, and Kraken.
-All of your transactions will be synced automatically, allowing you to file an accurate tax return in minutes.
+The platform allows you to automatically import transactions from exchanges like Coinbase and blockchains like Ethereum.
+You can import all your transactions and generate an accurate tax return in minutes.
 Cryptocurrency tax software Explain steep rises/falls in income

 A steep fall in income or a steep rise in expenses may look suspicious.
 Be sure to provide additional paperwork that explains such events in detail.